jured/Algator/README.md

 of the input and indicators of the output data  and the criteria for the algorithm quality evaluation.
 When a project is defined, any number of algorithm implementations can be added.
-When requested, system executes all the implemented algorithms, checks the correctness and compares
+When requested, system executes all the implemented algorithms, checks for the correctness and compares the quality of their results.
-the quality of their results.
 Using the ALGator user can add additional quality criteria, draw graphs and perform evaluations and comparisons of defined algorithms.

 ## System instalation